huggingface/optimum-habana/examples/contrastive-image-text/README.md

 ds = datasets.load_dataset("ydshieh/coco_dataset_script", "2017", data_dir=COCO_DIR)
 ```

+## CLIP-like models

+Here is how to run the `run_clip.py` script for training CLIP-like models.

-## Create a model from a vision encoder model and a text encoder model
+### Create a model from a vision encoder model and a text encoder model
 Next, we create a [VisionTextDualEncoderModel](https://huggingface.co/docs/transformers/model_doc/vision-text-dual-encoder#visiontextdualencoder).
 The `VisionTextDualEncoderModel` class lets you load any vision and text encoder model to create a dual encoder.
 Here is an example of how to load the model using pre-trained vision and text models.